interledger/rfcs/0028-web-monetization/0028-web-monetization.md

 #### `Web-Monetization-Id`

-Contains the `correlationId` that the user's agent generated.
+Contains the `correlationId` that the browser generated.
 This header MUST always be sent on SPSP queries for Web Monetization.
 This value MUST be a UUID version 4.

 ```http
 Web-Monetization-Id: dcd479ad-7d8d-4210-956a-13c14b8c67eb